What is gesso?

 “Pre-primed” means “pre-gesso” It already has a gesso layer applied in the factory.
 On the cheaper ranges for some reason manufacturers often use a seal on top which creates a shiny surface which is completely ridiculous… defeating the object of gesso!

 If you are using watered down paint or student quality paints the shiny surface can repel the paint.
-The more watery the paint the easily it will sit on the surface and not soak into the canvas as you would like.
+The more watery the paint the easier it will sit on the surface and not soak into the canvas as you would like.

 If you apply a couple of coats of gesso it will form a more absorbent surface due to the chalk (calcium carbonate- known as ‘whiting’ in oil painting) found in the gesso.